techidaily/site-win11-tips/source/_posts/how-to-rescue-your-vscode-session-w11.md

 ## 6\.
 Exclude Visual Studio Code in Windows Defender

  Antivirus programs do not play nicely with apps and programs and often wrongly flag them.
 So, add an exclusion for the Visual Studio Code app.
 If you use a third-party antivirus on your system, add an exclusion for the Visual Studio Code app directory by accessing its settings.
-You can even[temporarily disable Windows Security](https://www.makeuseof.com/temporarily-disable-windows-security-windows-11/) and run the app to check if it crashes now.
+You can even [temporarily disable Windows Security](https://www.makeuseof.com/temporarily-disable-windows-security-windows-11/) and run the app to check if it crashes now.

 ## 7\.
 Update Visual Studio Code